Brand name: Fasenra

 Uses for Benralizumab

-Not for relief of acute bronchospasm or status asthmaticus.
+Not indicated for relief of acute bronchospasm or status asthmaticus.

 Benralizumab Dosage and Administration

-Recommended dose is 30 mg every 4 weeks for the first 3 doses, followed by once every 8 weeks thereafter.1
+Initially, 30 mg every 4 weeks for 3 doses followed by 30 mg every 8 weeks.

 Cautions for Benralizumab

 History of hypersensitivity to benralizumab or any ingredient in the formulation.

 Hypersensitivity reactions (e.g., anaphylaxis, angioedema, urticaria, rash) reported, generally occurring within hours or possibly days following administration.
 If hypersensitivity reaction occurs, discontinue benralizumab.